nickbild/laser_blaster/README.md

 A camera connected to the Jetson is continually capturing images of the game screen.
 A thresholding algorithm implemented in OpenCV searches out the red dot of a laser pointer.

 A toy gun modified to "shoot" a laser beam is pointed at the game screen.
-An algoritm implemented in Python matches the coordintes of the detected laser dot with coordinates in the field of game play.
+An algorithm implemented in Python matches the coordinates of the detected laser dot with coordinates in the field of game play.
 When coordinates are within a certain range, actions within the game are carried out by simulating sequences of key presses on the keyboard with the `pynput` Python module.

 ## Media